Personal Workspace

 PMs have a research starting guide in only seconds, without the blank page.

-FEATURE #2: TALK TO YOUR USERS
+TALK TO YOUR USERS

 DYNAMIC CHAT INTERFACE FLOW